leor8/PO2_Group20/README.md

-# SherDesign
+# PopDesign

 ## Introduction

-SherDesign offers personalized, handmade paper greeting cards. these greeting cards are produced from recycled material and printed with a customized greeting message.
+PopDesign offers personalized, handmade 3D paper greeting cards. these greeting cards are produced from recycled material and printed with a customized greeting message.

 ## Visit

-To visit the website, go to [SherDesign](http://www.sfu.ca/~leor/IAT339/PO2_Group20/).
+To visit the website, go to [PopDesign](http://www.sfu.ca/~leor/IAT339/PO2_Group20/).

 OR